Distributions of Integral Points and Dedekind Zeta Values: Nonarchimedean local orbital integrals

 Assume that $\varepsilon_v$ is ramified, or equivalently, $E_v/F_v$ is ramified.
 Then, for any $f \in \mathcal{H}$, one has

 \end{prop}

 \begin{proof} Note that the character $\varepsilon_v$ satisfies the commutative diagram

 where the horizontal arrow is the natural projection and $\eta_{E_v/F_v}$ is the character associated to the extension $E_v/F_v$ via the local class field theory.
-Therefore, $\varepsilon_v$ is ramified if and only if $E_v/F_v$ is unramified.
+Therefore, $\varepsilon_v$ is ramified if and only if $E_v/F_v$ is ramified.

 Consider the change of variables $g \mapsto gk$ for an arbitrary element $k \in U_v$: